 One of the fastest holiday makeovers is a tablecloth.
 There are really only three steps: 1) cut, 2) hem, 3) set the table.
-We put our Clover Hot Hemmer to use, which made things even faster.
-So much so, we decided to make tablecloth sets for both a long dining table and a small card table for serving.
-Each set features two elegant home décor fabrics from Fabric Depot: a thick and rich drapery or upholstery weight for the underlay and a gorgeous sheer for the overlay.
+It’s so quick and easy, we decided to make tablecloth sets for both a long dining table and a small card table for serving.
+Each set features two elegant home décor fabrics: a thick and rich drapery or upholstery weight for the underlay and a gorgeous sheer for the overlay.

 For the small serving table, we wanted a coordinated yet distinct look.
-The rich basket-weave of the Sensation Matelasse in Sable was perfect.
-And the more yarn-like embroidery of the Serenity Floral added a creative, swirling look to this sheer topper.
+These days, there are so many lovely pre-embellished options in special occasion and bridal fabrics, such as the yarn-like embroidery shown below that added a creative, swirling look to this sheer topper.

 Below are full instructions for measuring to fit your tables.
 Most home décor fabrics are 54″ wide, which is quite wide for many projects, but usually not wide enough to provide a decent drop for most dining tables.
 We show you have to seam together several panels to create a more formal, more beautiful 8″ deep drop all around.

 Measuring for a long rectangular dining table